Remember to cite LawCareers.Net on your application form if you apply to Akin Gump Strauss Hauer & Feld.

-Successful candidates for vacation schemes and training contract applications will be invited to meet with our graduate recruitment panel.
-Our interview style is a conversational and open process, to allow you to get a good insight into the work and culture at the firm.
+Successful candidates take an online critical thinking assessment to be considered for a further assessment/ interview with our graduate recruitment panel.
+Our interview style is a conversational and open process that provides insight into the work and culture at the firm.

 Follow us on